ACLU wants DHS secretary punished over Portland violence

 She says a federal agent fired at her heart, in violation of the manufacturer’s recommendations.

-“If the agents who shot, pepper-sprayed, and intimidated journalists above have proven one thing, it is that they cannot be trusted to carry firearms of any type,” the ACLU said in its new filing.
+“If the agents who shot, pepper-sprayed and intimidated journalists above have proven one thing, it is that they cannot be trusted to carry firearms of any type,” the ACLU said in its new filing.
 “In the five nights since this court issued its TRO, they have managed to shoot at least eight clearly marked journalists and legal observers, one on multiple occasions.”

 The Washington Times has reached out to Homeland Security for a response.

 The department has deployed dozens of officers and agents to secure the federal courthouse in downtown Portland after it became the focus of nightly attacks.
-Attorney General William P. Barr said Tuesday that federal forces were needed because Portland officials have refused to deploy their own police to protect the building.
+Attorney General William Barr said Tuesday that federal forces were needed because Portland officials have refused to deploy their own police to protect the building.

 He said the courthouse would have been burned to the ground had the federal agents not responded.